 The prime reason for stripping foul condensates is pollution control.
-Foul condensates can contain 14 to 20 lb (7 to 10 kg) of BOD, 2 to 4 lb (1 to 2 kg) of turpentine and 2 to 4 lb (1 to 2 kg) of TRS per ton (tonne) of pulp (Table I).
+Foul condensates can contain 7 to 10 kg (14 to 20 lb) of BOD, 1 to 2 kg (2 to 4 lb) of turpentine, and 1 to 2 kg (2 to 4 lb) of TRS per ton (tonne) of pulp (Table 6.7).

-If these foul condensates are untreated, they cannot be reused in the mill and are therefore sewered, putting a high load of BOD and toxicity into the secondary treatment system and frequently causing air pollution problems, as the TRS and MeOH is released to the atmosphere by flashing off from open sewers.
+If these foul condensates are untreated, they cannot be reused in the mill and are therefore sewered, putting a high load of BOD and toxicity into the secondary treatment system and frequently causing air pollution problems; as the TRS and MeOH is released to the atmosphere by flashing off from open sewers.